 Last month, energy companies from across the world logged on to the SPE Aberdeen Well Decommissioning Symposium and Decom North Sea’s virtual Decom Week.
 With key stakeholders including operators, supply chain, SMEs and consultants in attendance, there was one main question on everyone’s mind: how do we achieve net zero?

-In this blog post, project manager and decommissioning expert, Lindsay Wylie, talks about her key takeaways from the events, highlighting future themes and discusses the steps companies can take to help the industry achieve net zero.
+In this blog post, we talk about our key takeaways from the events, highlight future themes and discuss the steps companies can take to help the industry achieve net zero.

 Achieving net zero